Note: This blog post was originally published on November 30, 2012 but was updated and republished on September 19, 2018.

 Perform bounce attacks to scan open ports, install rogue applications, execute commands maliciously, and steal files.

 Let me give you one example that highlights the risks brought about by regular end users who install applications like FTP:

 A tech-savvy employee named Jason wants to share files with a client.
-Thinking it's no big deal, Jason decides to deploy Windows' built-in FTP server on his Windows XP desktop without informing his company's IT department.
+Thinking it's no big deal, Jason decides to deploy Windows' built-in FTP server on a Windows server without informing his company's IT department.

 Jason had absolutely no intention of exposing confidential company data.
 But the data got exposed anyway.